EDIC Part I Examination

 Candidates who get disconnected or who temporarily lose their internet connection, should be automatically reconnected.

 Any candidate who is unable to reconnect or speak to the proctor can call ProctorU® for assistance.

 EDIC Part I Exam Description

-EDIC Part I examination is a multiple choice written examination in English.
+The EDIC Part I examination is a multiple choice written examination in English to be performed in three hours.
 There are 100 multiple choice questions (MCQs) and each question trunk will have either four or five stems.

 Questions are drawn from the entire spectrum of intensive care medicine, including basic medical science and physiology, pathophysiology of relevant diseases, interpretation of diagnostic data, therapeutics/toxicology, organ function replacement therapies, ethics and any other aspect relevant to the clinical ICM practice.

 For a correct answer to a type A question, 1 point is given, for a wrong or a blank answer 0 point.
 For a type K’ question, 1 point is given for 4 correct answers, 0.5 point for 3 out of 4 correct answers and 0 point for less then 3 correct answers.
 The pass mark is set on a content based standard setting procedure (modified Angoff method) by the Examinations Committee.
 To analyse the exam takes circa three weeks, thus candidates can expect to have their results approximately four weeks after the exam.

 - Letter of Confirmation from National or Regional primary specialty Training Authority (e.g. College or Society)